SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/NestedTypes.md

 this enables the names of `Suit`, `Rank`, and `Values` to be kept deliberately short, because their names are naturally qualified by the context in which they're defined.

+> BETA SOFTWARE:
+>
+> This documentation contains preliminary information about an API or technology in development.
+This information is subject to change, and software implemented according to this documentation should be tested with final operating system software.
+>
+> Learn more about using [Apple's beta software](https://developer.apple.com/support/beta-software/)

 <!--
 This source file is part of the Swift.org open source project